 Key dates

-Sat 26 September 2026 Celebration of Lay Ministries Service (Sheffield Cathedral)
+Sat 26 September 2026 at 1300 Celebration of Lay Ministries service – Sheffield Cathedral

-Sat 18 September 2027 Celebration of Lay Ministries Service (Sheffield Cathedral)
+Sat 18 September 2027 Celebration of Lay Ministries service

 Leadership

-We are developing an open, inclusive, transparent aproach to the leadership of accompaniers.
-We would be delighted if you wanted to use your skills or explore new developing new skills.
+We are developing an open, inclusive, transparent approach to the leadership of accompaniers.
+We would be delighted if you wanted to use your skills or explore developing new skills.
 We encourage this in the spirit of accompaniment.
 So, if feel you have the gifts or are accompanying someone you think might be able to do one of the tasks below, we would love to hear about it.
+We welcome informal enquiries.
+Please contact Julian Raffay.

-- The Wardens’ Team has responsibility for overseeing the Spiritual Accompaniers’ Community.
+- The Wardens’ Team has responsibility for overseeing the Spiritual Accompanier Network.

 - Referral Team (see below)